mozilla-services/consvc-shepherd/docs/testing.md

 ## Local Test Execution

-To execute unit tests in the local Docker container, run: `make local_test`.
+To execute unit tests in the local Docker container, run: `make local-test`.

 ## Note on CI Test Execution
 By default, unit tests run automatically in CI during each push to an active PR and during the merge process.